Andreas-aa/Sign-Sense/README.md

 # *American Sign Language Image Classification*

 This project aims to develop a model for American Sign Language (ASL) recognition, enabling the prediction of letters and words from images and videos of ASL gestures.
-The system utilizes various techniques including convolutional neural networks (CNNs), transfer learning, data augmentation, and landmark detection for accurate recognition of ASL gestures.

 ## Project Description

 Sign language is an essential means of communication for people who are deaf or hard of hearing.
 However, there is a communication barrier between people who use sign language and those who do not.
 This project aims to reduce this barrier by developing a model that can recognize ASL signs and translate them into English.